Uncontested Divorce in Korea

 In conclusion we would like to say that while amicable divorce based on a mutual agreement between you and your spouse is probably the easiest and pain-free way to get a divorce, if there is something that you and your spouse cannot agree on, you do not want to wait 3 months before your divorce will be finalized or there is something else that prevents you and your spouse from composing and signing a divorce agreement – you can always choose other means to get a divorce in Korea, such as divorce by mediation or by trial.

 Thanks for reading “How to Get a Quick Easy Amicable Divorce Settlement in Korea”.
-Stay tuned, more useful information coming soon on our blog post!
+More useful information regarding divorce for foreigners in South Korea is available on our blog post!